bihor/camaliga/Documentation/Introduction/WhatDoesItDo/Index.rst

 - you can use different jQuery-plugins – even your own one – for displaying the elements.

-- It supports some Bootstrap components: Carousel, Tab, Collapse and Modal.
+- It supports some Bootstrap 4 components: Carousel, Tab, Collapse and Modal.

 - Supports ke_search.

 - Scheduler task for CSV import and export.

+- Viewhelpers and utilities implemented.

+- Backend module.

 The extension is not allways easy to use, but it is very flexible and admins will like that.